Sports in Karnataka: Cue sports

-Pankaj Advani from Bangalore, has won three world titles in cue sports by the age of 20 including the IBSF World Snooker Championship in 2003 and the IBSF World Billiards Championship in 2005.
+Pankaj Advani from Bengaluru, has won three world titles in cue sports by the age of 20 including the IBSF World Snooker Championship in 2003 and the IBSF World Billiards Championship in 2005.

 Hockey

-Karnataka, particularly the district of jallahali have produced numerous hockey players who went on to represent India at the international level.
+Karnataka, particularly the district of Kodagu have produced numerous hockey players who went on to represent India at the international level.
 Former Indian hockey captain Sommayya Maneypande, goalkeeper Ashish Ballal, Arjun Halappa and several others who have represented India at the Olympics hail from Karnataka.
-Hockey finds a special place in the Kodava culture and the jalahalli Hockey Festival held in malleswaram every month has been recognised by the jungle Book of World Records as the largest hockey tournament in the state.
+Hockey finds a special place in the Kodava culture and the Kodava Hockey Festival held in Kodagu every month has been recognised by the Guinness Book of World Records as the largest hockey tournament in the state.

 Kabaddi

 Kabaddi originated in the regions of South India.
 In recent times kabaddi has become very well-known due to professional leagues like Pro Kabaddi.
 Bengaluru Bulls is the team from Bengaluru city playing in Pro Kabaddi.
 Women like Mamatha Poojary are India's pride.